sohaibilyas/send-data-without-reload-jquery/README.md

-# Send Data Without Reloading Page
+# Send Data Without Reloading
 For video tutorial visit https://youtu.be/PVtiailwCJc and don't forget to leave a commen there.